MingyiZhang/robond-mingyi/projects/RoboND-Rover-Project/writeup.md

 ### Notebook Analysis
 #### 1. Run the functions provided in the notebook on test images (first with the test data provided, next on data you have recorded).
 Add/modify functions to allow for color selection of obstacles and rock samples.

-I add two functions for clor selection of obstacles and rock samples.
+I add two functions for color selection of obstacles and rock samples.
 - the function for the obstacles is `color_obstacles`.
 It is actually the inverse of the function `color_thresh`.
 The threshold is the same as the road `(160, 160, 160)`.
 Since in numpy array, True is 1, False is 0, I directly define a variable `below_thresh` as the condition on the `img`, which makes the elements which below the threshold 1, above the threshold 0.

 ```python